syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-For example, clicking Cut in the menu will cause the row representing a user-action to be cut.
+For example, clicking Cut in the menu causes the row representing a user-action to be cut.
 You can then right-click on any other item and click Paste on the menu displayed.
 This causes the row to be pasted before the right-clicked item.